Rhein-Main-Verkehrsverbund: Organisation and area covered

 The RMV is a transportation association operated by 15 counties, 11 independent cities and the Bundesland of Hesse.
 It was founded 25 May 1995, as the successor of the Frankfurter Verkehrsverbund (FVV), which was incorporated into the RMV.
-It is responsible for planning, organising and financing of regional transport, alongside the local transportion organisations.
+It is responsible for planning, organising and financing of regional transport, alongside the local transportation organisations.
 This way, there is a clear distinction between the RMV "ordering" public transport and transport companies carrying it out.
 As of 2018 there were over 160 transport companies active in the responsible area.

 The area covered includes large parts of Southern Hesse, Central Hesse, and parts of Eastern Hesse, as well as the city of Mainz in Rhineland-Palatinate.
 It is currently the third-largest transport network in terms of area covered (behind the Verkehrsverbund Berlin-Brandenburg and Verkehrsverbund Großraum Nürnberg) and was the largest in the world at the time of its foundation in 1995.
 Neighbouring transportation associations include the Nordhessischer Verkehrsverbund (NVV), Verkehrsverbund Rhein-Neckar (VRN), Verkehrsgemeinschaft am Bayerischen Untermain (VAB) and Rhein-Nahe-Nahverkehrsverbund (RNN).